Migrate from webpacker to jsbundling-rails with esbuild

 Considerations before migrating to esbuild

-jsbundling-rails work in conjunction with the assets pipeline (either Sprockets or Propshaft).
-We need to ensure that either Sprockets or Propshaft is present in our Gemfile.
+Sprockets or Propshaft.
+So, we need to ensure that either Sprockets or Propshaft is

 Conclusion